-Disagreements about pets can quickly escalate and lead to litigation.
-Increasingly, people have been turning to mediation to resolve these issues.
-In mediation, a neutral party guides discussions between disputing parties so that both sides can share their points of view and work together to create acceptable solutions.
-This article provides some examples of instances in which mediation can prove a productive alternative to litigation.
+Disagreements and misunderstandings involving pets can quickly escalate into heated arguments that may lead to litigation.
+Increasingly, people are turning to mediation to resolve these issues.
+Mediation is an alternative dispute resolution process in which a neutral party guides the discussions between disputing parties, enabling both sides to share their points of view and then work together to create acceptable solutions.
+Often parties each feel as if they have won.
+This article provides some examples of instances where people involved in a misunderstanding involving a pet can use mediation as a productive alternative to litigation.

 Q: How do I talk to my neighbors about their barking dog?

 A: Having this conversation on your own can be frightening, frustrating or even dangerous.
 It is wiser to schedule the discussion in a neutral location, preferably in a community or private mediation setting and not while anyone is angry.
 The neutral facilitator and setting generally helps the parties to keep anger at bay.
 Community mediation services are often free, or you can hire an independent mediator, which would entail splitting costs between the neighbors.
 The process allows everyone to feel heard, respected and understood for his or her rendition of the facts at issue.
 In the end, both parties will have felt heard and will have worked on a solution together.
 The benefits of resolving such a neighbor conflict using mediation far outweigh the cost of the process because parties can engage in positive, relationship-saving dialogue.

 Q: I am getting divorced and my spouse wants me to pay to keep the dog.
 How can I stop him from holding the dog for ransom?